 Planning, Design and Construction of New Drainage Facilities

-At present, the improvement works proposed on the studies for Yuen Long and North District in the New Territories are under the design stage.
-The proposed improvement works for West Kowloon and East Kowloon are also under the planning stage.
-The investigation of the proposed improvement works in Sha Tin and Sai Kung commenced in 2019 while the investigation of the proposed improvement works in Tai Po and Hong Kong Island is targeted to commence in 2020.
-The two DMP review studies of Lantau and Outlying Islands, and Tuen Mun, Tsuen Wan and Kwai Tsing, and the drainage study for Repulse Bay and Tai Tam, are currently underway.
+At present, the improvement works proposed on the studies for Yuen Long and North District in the New Territories are under design.
+Some proposed improvement works for West Kowloon and East Kowloon are also under planning.
+This year, drainage improvement works in Sha Tin, Sai Kung, Tai Po and Northern Hong Kong Island will also be formulated and the next stage of investigation is targeted to commence in 2019.
+As for Lantau and Outlying Islands, Repulse Bay and Tai Tam, Tuen Mun, Tsuen Wan and Kwai Tsing, the three DMP review studies are currently underway.

-In an attempt to enhance the flood prevention capacity of West Kowloon to cope with the challenges posed by climate change, we are constructing a water tunnel with a total length of about 2.8 kilometres connecting Kowloon Byewash Reservoir and Lower Shing Mun Reservoir, which will transfer the surface runoff collected from the Kowloon group of reservoirs to Lower Shing Mun Reservoir.
-The Inter-reservoirs Transfer Scheme will generate an annual additional fresh water yield of about 3.4 million cubic metres with a view to achieving dual purposes in flood protection and water conservation.
+In an attempt to enhance the flood prevention capacity of West Kowloon to cope with the challenges posed by climate change, we plan to construct a water tunnel with a total length of about 2.8 kilometres connecting Kowloon Byewash Reservoir and Lower Shing Mun Reservoir, which will transfer the surface runoff collected from the Kowloon group of reservoirs to Lower Shing Mun Reservoir.
+The IRTS will generate an annual additional fresh water yield of about 3.4 million cubic metres.

 Revitalisation of Tsui Ping River